Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-There are several benefits derived from using a martingale collar.
+There are several potential benefits of using a martingale collar.
 If you are unsure, ask a dog trainer what type of collar is the best for your dog.
-In the case of martingale collars, they offer several advantage for specific types of dogs.
+In the case of martingale collars, they offer several advantages for specific types of dogs.

-With the martingale instead, what I have seen is that even when the dog tried to back out, the collar definitively tightened enough to adhere and removed room for wriggling.
-I have often seen them used incorrectly though such as owners using them with pullers.
-These dogs are constantly coughing, gagging as it's constantly tight.
+With the martingale, what I have seen is that even when a dog tries to back out, the collar tightens enough to remove the wiggle room.
+I have often seen them used incorrectly with pullers.
+Dogs wearing a Martingale that are pullers are usually coughing and gagging as the collar is constantly pulled tight.
 Also, the owners let their dogs wear them all day when they're not meant to.
-Such dogs did much better once I converted them to a harness.. no more coughing and gagging, yay!
+Such dogs did much better once I converted them to a harness.
+No more coughing and gagging—yay!

 If you own a dog who slips out of collars or has a small head, you may feel compelled to let your dog wear a tight buckle collar to prevent him from backing out of it.
 This can be very uncomfortable as the buckle collar is tight at all times.
 With a martingale collar instead, the collar isn't tight all the time, (unless as mentioned, your dog is a puller) but tightens only when you need it the most, which is when the dog occasionally pulls on the leash and tries to back out of the collar.